-Mina tidies the consulting room and speaks to Tom, the practice manager.
-Tom thanks her and asks whether or not she wants to keep her involvement confidential.
+Brenda tidies the consulting room and speaks to Sanjay, the practice manager.
+Sanjay thanks her and asks whether or not she wants to keep her involvement confidential.
 He recognises how serious un-actioned referrals are and immediately cross-checks patients’ notes to make sure referrals are sent.

 The matter is discussed at the next clinical meeting and an action plan developed.
 Feedback is given to GPs who have used the room.
 A receptionist and GP work together to formulate a checklist for locums.
 This is to be completed at end of each session and includes:

 - outstanding tasks and actions

 - any patient identifiable information to be disposed of in confidential waste

 They introduce a new system for referrals, and attach a user guide for this to the screen in each consulting room.
 After three months they review this change then discuss results and further improvements at a clinical meeting.

 Sanjay lets Brenda know what has been done.
 He also checks how she is feeling and whether she has faced any difficulty as a result of speaking up.